|

 The youngest, brashest (and, frankly, most androgenous) version of Whitesnake to date comprised drummer Tommy Aldridge and bassist Rudy Sarzo (both ex-Ozzy Osbourne), guitarist Viv Campbell (ex-Dio), and Dutch guitarist Adrian Vandenberg, who had been enjoying a successful solo career Stateside.
 Despite representing Whitesnake’s most successful era, the band did not record together.
 Viv Campbell’s only recorded contribution to the band was adding guitar parts to the ‘Give Me All Your Love’ single, before departing due to ‘musical differences’, and ending up in Def Leppard. (photo: Vivian Campbell, Tommy Aldridge, Rudy Sarzo, David Coverdale, Adrian Vandenberg)

 Whitesnake’s new album ‘Slip Of The Tongue’ sold 3 million copies, some achievement but less than half what '1987' had managed.
 In striving to out-do it managed to go over the top.
 Over-embellished by Vai’s guitar pyrotechnics, and with a flash-but-flat re-recording of ‘Fool For Your Loving’ (which many UK fans disliked), the album saw the band losing their musical roots.
 Coverdale later described the band as "an overdressed Christmas tree".
-Shortly after a headlining appearance at the Donnington 'Monsters Of Rock' festival in 1990 which did the band’s reputation no favours, he decided to put Whitesnake on an indefinite hiatus.
+Don Airey played keyboards on the album, but when the band toured in 1990 Rick Seratte occupied the off-stage keyboard role.
+Shortly after a headlining appearance at the Donnington 'Monsters Of Rock' festival in August, which did the band’s reputation no favours, Coverdale decided to put Whitesnake on an indefinite hiatus.
 Of the Mk10 line-up, only Steve Vai would not be involved when the band reconvened. (photo.
 Rudy Sarzo, Adrian Vandenberg, Steve Vai, David Coverdale, Tommy Aldridge)

 |